 - Speaking of “furnished,” the sheets in Ecuador are horrible quality; no matter what the label says, they will pill within a few weeks.
 If you can manage it, bring a set of sheets from home.
 Same tip if you like fluffy towels.

-Hiring professional help to find your Cuenca apartment
+Hire a professional for your Cuenca apartment search

 Researching online, you may read that apartments can rent for as little as $300 per month.
 That may be true, but the fine print is that these apartments are unfurnished or partially furnished places and not in Gringolandia.